-Note on the claim by an NGO collective under duty of care legislation
+Note on the claim and proceedings filed by an NGO collective under duty of care legislation

-In 2020, NGOs reported that Brazilian ranches working for major Brazilian beef companies might be implicated in deforestation in Brazil.
-Though Casino Group's Brazilian subsidiary, GPA, was not incriminated by representatives of Brazilian indigenous communities or communities on the land farmed by these major supplier ranches, in June 2020, a French organisation published a report claiming "double standards" practised by Casino Group.
+In 2020, Brazilian ranches working for major Brazilian beef companies were alleged to be implicated in deforestation in Brazil.
+Though Casino Group's Brazilian subsidiary, GPA, was never incriminated by representatives of Brazilian indigenous communities or communities on the ranches of these major suppliers, in June 2020, a French organisation published a report claiming "double standards" practised by Casino Group.
 Casino Group issued a detailed response addressing the many inaccuracies, incorrect extrapolations and errors contained in this report.
 In September 2020, Casino Group received formal notice on the claim by this organisation and a collective of other NGOs that the Group's duty of care plan failed to comply with the French duty of care law of 27 March 2017.
 Casino Group refuted this accusation, and provided a detailed response to this formal notice.
 Compliant with the provisions of this legislation, Casino Group publishes and implements the duty of care plan as outlined in this document, as from entry in force of the legislation in question.